HULKs/hulk/docs/setup/nao_image_and_sdk.md

 ./pepsi upload 42
 ```

-Pepsi will automatically download the SDK from the BigHULK or GitHub and ask you to install it during the compilation process.
+Pepsi will automatically download the SDK from the BigHULK (internal server only accessible in the HULKs lab network) or GitHub and ask you to install it during the compilation process.
-Just choose the defaults if unsure.

 ## Image & SDK Creation